skip to main content

 Where to watch Halloween III: Season of the Witch (1982)

 Pro tip: You can probably skip Halloween III: Season of the Witch when you watch the Halloween movies in order.
 Michael Myers isn’t in it, and it’s completely unrelated to the other films.
-Watch it later, though, since Halloween III has a cult following.
+Watch it later, though, since Halloween III is good enough to have a cult following.

 Where to watch Halloween 4: The Return of Michael Myers (1988)